brian-team/brian2modelfitting/docs_sphinx/index.rst

 platform) as well as Bayesian optimization for black box functions (provided by ``scikit-optimize``, a sequential model-based optimization library).
-On the other hand, simulation-based inference is the process of finding parameters of a simulator from observations by taking a Bayesian approach via sequential neural posterior estimation, likelihood estimation or ration estimation (provided by the ``sbi``), where neural densitiy estimator, a deep neural network allowing probabilistic association between the data and underlying parameter space, is trained.
+On the other hand, simulation-based inference is the process of finding parameters of a simulator from observations by taking a Bayesian approach, in our case, via sequential neural posterior estimation, likelihood estimation or ratio estimation (provided by the ``sbi``), where neural densitiy estimator, a deep neural network allowing probabilistic association between the data and underlying parameter space, is trained.
 After the network is trained, the approximated posterior distribution is available.

-Just like Brian itself, the `brian2modelfitting` toolbox is designed to be easy to use and to save time through automatic parallelization of the simulations using code generation.
+Just like Brian 2 simulator itself, the `.brian2modelfitting` toolbox is designed to be easy to use and to save time through automatic parallelization of the simulations using code generation.

 Contents